CUB-Geomicrobiology/materials/trophy.md

 - Organisms that cannot use $\ce{O2}$ but can tolerate its presence are often called **aerotolerant** `???-trophs`.
 - Organisms that can use $\ce{O2}$ only at low concentrations are called **microaerobic** `???-trophs`.

+## Exercises

-## Exercises: what type of metabolism is this?
+What type of metabolism is this?

 Paracoccus: eats sugar, breathes oxygen